 Identifying the right clear label material really comes down to what your container is meant to do.
 If you need a label for a squeeze bottle, you’ll want a material like MDO that’s meant for flexible containers.
 More rigid containers like glass bottles may lead you to crystal clear films so that you can showcase your product, such as labels for spirits and other higher-end products.
 These details can help a label printing company identify which material is best for your specific situation.

 One of the great aspects about clear labels is that they can show off everything in your container.
 One of the downfalls is that they can show off every imperfection from the application process.
 Common label application issues like air bubbles, wrinkles, or other faults are magnified on clear and transparent films since there’s no color to hide them.
 As such, it’s important to have a clean, tight application process that won’t result in accidental fingerprints, dust, or any other foreign objects under the label.

 Find the Right Printing Company for Your Clear Product Labels

 Ready to wow your customers with eye-catching product labels?
-Contact Blue Label today to talk to one of our experts about your next label project.
+Contact Blue Label today to talk to one of our experts about clear printed labels or your next label project.